andreasmhallberg/readingnotes/Trudgill, 1975. Accent, dialect and the school.md

 - Standard language ideology, real language, moral judgments: 27

-  > In fact there is a very widely held---although erroneous--- view that standard English is *the* English language.
+  > In fact there is a very widely held---although erroneous---view that standard English is *the* English language.
 This inevitably leads to the belief that all other dialects are deviations from the norm, and, often, that these deviations represent 'corruptions' due to ignorance, carelessness, laziness or stupidity.

 - View that dialects have no grammar.
 Their grammar is not in accordance with grammar books.
 40